MintLily/FrameFocus/README.md

 # Change Log
 ### v1.4.0
+* v1.4.0 was still only hooking into VRChat, this update fixes that.
+Now works in all game running with ML v0.3.0+

+### v1.4.0
-Mod is not a universal mod for ML v0.3.0+
+* Mod is not a universal mod for ML v0.3.0+

 ### v1.3.0
 * Removed VR Usage